mattcrom15/Canvas/README.md

 Canvas is a Cinema 4d Python script that allows you to import an image from a file location and turns it into a 3D plane.
 Supports images with alpha, video and image sequences.

-## Canvas-image

-Canvas-image allows you to import image file into Cinema 4D.
-When the script is run, a file dialog will pop up. choose the image file.
-Finally give the material/plane an name.
-If the image has an alpha channel, Canvas will add it to the material.

-## Canvas-video

-Canvas-video allows you to import video files into Cinema 4D.
-When the script is run, a file dialog will pop up. choose the video file.
-Finally give the material/plane an name.
-NOTE only formats Maxon Cinema 4D supports will work.

-## Canvas-sequence

-Canvas-sequence allows you to import image sequences into Cinema 4D.
-When the script is run, a file dialog will pop up. choose the first frame from your animation.
-Finally, input your framerate and give the material/plane an name.

-## Progress
-[x] alpha iamges supported <br />
-[x] support video files <br />
-[x] support image sequences <br />

 ## Installation
 to install, simply add the .py file to your scripts folder.